Why Choose Lewis-Palmer School District 38?

 Does LPSD provide any services for students who are homeschooled?

 The Lewis-Palmer HomeSchool Enrichment Academy (HSEA) is a program designed to support families of homeschooled students in kindergarten to eighth grade.
 HSEA offers a full array of enrichment activities including music, art, PE, and exploratory activities in science, literature, geography, and history to students in kindergarten to fifth grade.
 Students in sixth to eighth grade can choose from a variety of elective offerings.
 More information about HSEA is available on the HomeSchool Enrichment Academy (HSEA) page.

 Does LPSD offer after-school and summertime enrichment activities?

-LPSD elementary schools offer after-school and evening enrichment activities for all ages.
+LPSD schools offer numerous after-school and evening enrichment activities.
 These activities include opportunities in performing arts, life skills, academics, visual arts, special interests, online courses, and more.
 Public Online Classes offers teens and adults a variety of classes for personal enrichment, career development, and college preparation.
-For more information on available activities, please see LPSD's Youth Activities and Services Directory.
+For more information on available activities check specific school site newsletters, Activities and Clubs, and Peachjar flyers.

 Does LPSD allow school and site visits?

 LPSD welcomes visitors, and we are happy to field further questions about school and site visits.
-During the school year, please contact an individual school principal to schedule a school visit.
-Because there is limited staff at the school buildings during the summer months, please contact LPSD's administration office at 719-785-4223 for any requests during the summer.
+During the school year, please contact the appropriate school to schedule a visit.
+Because there are limited staff members at the school during the summer months, please contact LPSD's administration office at 719-785-4223 for any visit requests during the summer.